 Merlin will always seek to do the right thing by its employee and its communities and operates within a framework of continuous self-assessment and improvement.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2019.
 This is a Group statement which also covers the subsidiaries that apply to the disclosure criteria of the Act, namely Merlin Attractions Operations Limited and Merlin Entertainments (SEA LIFE) Limited.
-It has been approved by the Board of Directors of Merlin Entertainments.
+It has been approved by the Board of Directors of Merlin Entertainments Limited.